docutils/docutils/docutils/FAQ.rst

 thus you need to add spaces ("``foo |---| bar``") and advise the reStructuredText parser to trim the spaces.

+.. [#] reStructuredText doesn't know anything about XML character entities.
+To Docutils, "&mdash;" in input text is 7 discrete characters; no interpretation happens.
+When writing HTML, the "&" is converted to "``&amp;``", so in the raw output you'd see "``&amp;mdash;``" and in the HTML browser "&mdash;".

+.. [#] Thanks to David Priest for the original idea.

+.. _input encoding: docs/user/config.html#input-encoding
 .. _Standard Substitution Definition Sets: docs/ref/rst/definitions.html
 .. _substitution definitions: docs/ref/rst/restructuredtext.html
                               #substitution-definitions